-Please note that all resits will be capped at 50%.
-This means that even if your mark is above 50% your final mark on the exam will be 50%.
+Please note that all resits assessments and modules will be capped at 50%.
+This means that even if your mark is above 50%, your final mark on the assignment and for that module will be 50%.

 You will be allowed to re-sit an exam or re-submit an exam or assessment that you have failed once your provisional overall Module mark is released.
 Failing the module means that you received an overall mark below 50%.
-Students who fail in Modules 1 and 2 will have an opportunity to re-sit exams in the same academic year (2015/2016).
-Please refer to the course deadlines.
-This will result in attending their Graduation ceremony in December 2016.